Daniel3-hash/project2/README.md

 #new project
-This project was created by local system created by daniel gaikwad.
+This project was created by local system. created by daniel gaikwad.